JerseyLu/Note-for-Anomaly-Detection/Traffic Anomalies Detection.md

 # **Learning Notes: Urban Traffic Anomaly Detection**

-This learning note focuses on the key methodologies, applications, and challenges in urban traffic anomaly detection, as surveyed in recent literature.
-The main objective is to understand the diverse approaches used for detecting anomalies in traffic flow and trajectory data in urban environments.
-Individuals who are interested in it are welcome to discuss and study together.
-PS: Only used for personal study!

----

 ## **1. Overview**
 Urban traffic anomaly detection plays a crucial role in intelligent transportation systems (ITS), aiming to identify unusual patterns or events that deviate from normal traffic conditions[^1].
 These anomalies can represent traffic congestion, accidents, unusual vehicle behavior, or special events.